 1. Powered by the Swiss Confederation

 The largest and most stable funder of SIB is the State Secretariat for Education, Research and Innovation (SERI).
-Their contribution accounts for 39% of our institute’s income, excluding specific BioMedIT/SPHN funding.
+This base contribution accounts for 36% of our institute’s income.

-SERI’s contribution to our open resources (53%, CHF 7 million) is complemented by many additional funding sources, including competitive grants and contributions from the industry.
-In addition, most resources are also supported by short-term research funds held at partner institutions.
+The largest part of SERI’s base contribution is devoted to our open resources (58%, CHF 6.8 million).
+This subsidy is complemented by many additional funding sources, including competitive grants and contributions from the industry.
+In addition, most resources are also supported by short-term research funds held at partner institutions

 3. One-third of SIB’s income comes from competitive funds

-32% (CHF 9.8 million) of the funds secured by SIB originate from competitive grants, collaborations and services.
-SIB’s independent status, the diversity of skills of its employees, and the full professional support they offer, from scientific expertise to project management, make the institute a desirable partner.
+In 2023, CHF 10.5 million (33% of SIB’s income) originate from competitive grants, collaborations and services.
+This amount is up by 7% compared with 2022.
+SIB’s independent status, the diversity of skills of its employees, and the full professional support they offer, make the institute a desirable partner.
 This includes innovative projects with the industry (e.g. Innosuisse) and long-term collaborations in European public-private consortia (e.g. Innovative Medicines/Health Initiatives).

 4. Keeping up with increasing demands

-The loss (3%) is funded by reserves to support additional open resources, in accordance with the investment strategy for the 2021-2024 period.
+The loss of 0.2M (0.6% of expenses) is funded by reserves to support additional open resources, in accordance with the investment strategy for e 2021-2024 period.

 5. A centre of excellence that delivers